rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/capi-infrastructure-providers.md

 To do this, CAPA provides the `clusterawsadm` tool to generate and apply the required objects.
 Refer to the CAPA manual for more [details](https://cluster-api-aws.sigs.k8s.io/topics/using-clusterawsadm-to-fulfill-prerequisites).

-Then, configure the provider identity in the Rancher cluster so that the CAPA provider can create resources on AWS.
+Then, configure the provider identity in the upstream cluster so that the CAPA provider can create resources on AWS.
 Refer to the manual for all [options](https://cluster-api-aws.sigs.k8s.io/topics/multitenancy).

 In this example, we'll use `AWSClusterStaticIdentity`.